 Most will never take the time to educate themselves on the real estate market like Donald.

-So, they’re happy to give him their money plus a % of the deal for finding the property and closing it.
+Many are happy to give him their money plus a % of the deal for finding the property and closing it.
 In 3-5 years, I’m confident, if Donald keeps on his current path, he will be able to replace his active income.
 At that time, he can decide what he wants to do.

 Ron on the other hand- was looking for the home run property.
 Hoping that I or someone else would find that for him.